xddxdd/blog/source/_posts/en/article/modify-website/dn42-docker-anycast-dns.lantian/index.md

 - Similarly, other servers announce that they are 2, 3, 4... steps away from 172.22.76.104/29.
 - All servers will take the shortest route to send data to my server.

-In this case, only one server is announcing that it's the source for 172.22.76.104/29, this is called Unicast.
-By contrast, Anycast is announcing the source of 172.22.76.104/29 on multiple servers (usually in different locations, such as Hong Kong, Los Angeles, Paris, etc), while other servers still count steps to send data to the closest servers.
-Therefore, visitors in Mainland China are more likely to hit my Hong Kong server, since usually there are much less steps from Mainland China to Hong Kong compared to other locations; similarly, Germany visitors will access my Paris server, and Chicago users will connect to my Los Angeles server.
+In this case, only one server is announcing that it's the source for 172.22.76.104/29, which is called Unicast.
+By contrast, Anycast is announcing the source of 172.22.76.104/29 on multiple servers (usually in different locations, such as Hong Kong, Los Angeles, Paris, etc.), while other servers still count steps to send data to the closest servers.
+Therefore, visitors in Mainland China are more likely to hit my Hong Kong server, since usually there are much fewer steps from Mainland China to Hong Kong compared to other locations; similarly, German visitors will access my Paris server, and Chicago users will connect to my Los Angeles server.

 (P.S.
-There is some simplifications done in the previous explanation.
+There are some simplifications done in the previous explanation.
 Actual BGP route selection is more complex than that.)

 In the config above, all servers are sharing one IP range, and users are automatically directed to their closest server, without the assistance of client side software, by simply accessing IPs in the range.

 However, Anycast has its limitations: since each server is still independent, the network connection status is not shared among them.
-Routing situation on the Internet changes rapidly, and every user may be redirected to another server any time.
-Since everything happens on the network layer (L3), application layer (L7) is unaware of the change.
+The routing situation on the Internet changes rapidly, and every user may be redirected to another server at any time.
+Since everything happens on the network layer (L3), the application layer (L7) is unaware of the change.
 This means that stateful protocols (like TCP) cannot work reliably.
 Therefore, Anycast is more commonly used for stateless services, like DNS.

 What I'm Trying to Achieve
 --------------------------

 1. Unifying the IP address of services to ease configuration.
 For example, I set the DNS service's IP to 172.18.53.53, and set up Anycast on every server, so requests will end up in the nearest server.
-Then, while configuring services that require DNS, I can simply hard code 172.18.53.53, and copy config files to every server for mass deployment.
+Then, while configuring services that require DNS, I could simply hard code 172.18.53.53, and copy config files to every server for mass deployment.
-2. Fast recovery from failures: sometimes my services, such as DNS, may stop running on one server for an erroneous config change or a upstream provider issue.
+2. Fast recovery from failures: sometimes, my services, such as DNS, may stop running on one server for an erroneous config change or an upstream provider issue.
 With the DNS stop running on the server, it will stop announcing its access to the DNS IP.
 Requests to DNS services are automatically sent to other servers.
 Services that are still up won't die together with DNS anymore.
 3. Lower latency: in DN42, European users can reach my France server, United States users can reach my Los Angeles server, and Asian users can reach my Hong Kong server.
-The latencies are minimized and therefore stability improved.
+The latencies are minimized, and therefore the stability is improved.

 Extra requirements: I must use Docker for the whole deployment.